Lehrstuhl-BWL-EvIS/sportyweb/database-schema/sportyweb-schema.md

 title: Sportyweb - ER diagram of early database design
 language: yaml
 license:
-Copyright (C) 2022 Stefan Strecker https://gitlab.com/fuhevis/sportyweb
+Copyright (C) 2022 Stefan Strecker, stefan.strecker@fernuni-hagen.de
+https://gitlab.com/fuhevis/sportyweb

 This program is free software: you can redistribute it and/or modify